kurapica/PLoop/README.md

 Like the **member** of the **struct**, we use table to give the property's definition, the key is case ignored, here is a full list:

+* auto          whether use the auto-binding mechanism for the property see blow example for details.

 * get           the function used to get the property value from the object like `get(obj)`, also you can set **false** to it, so the property can't be read

 * set           the function used to set the property value of the object like `set(obj, value)`, also you can set **false** to it, so the property can't be written